Dublin City

 District-Level NCES Analysis

 Dublin City operates 24 public schools serving 16,525 students, placing it in the mid-size range in Ohio.
-The school portfolio breaks down into 15 elementary, 5 middle, 3 high, 1 other schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
-Aggregated across those campuses, enrollment totals 17,031 pupils using the NCES Common Core of Data (CCD) 2022-23 release, and the district is geographically located in Franklin County County.
+The school portfolio breaks down into 15 elementary, 5 middle, 3 high, 1 combined schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
+These enrollment and school figures come from the NCES Common Core of Data (CCD) 2024-25 release, and the district is based in Franklin County.

-Academic infrastructure includes 3 of 24 schools offering Advanced Placement (32 AP courses district-wide), a 461.2:1 student-counselor ratio, above the 250:1 ASCA recommendation, and 14.7% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
+Academic infrastructure includes 3 of 24 schools offering Advanced Placement (32 AP courses district-wide), a 461.2:1 student-counselor ratio, above both the ASCA benchmark and the roughly 408:1 national average, and 14.7% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
 Demographically, the student body averages 56.6% White, 19.9% Asian, 9.3% Hispanic or Latino across the district's schools.
+Its most demographically mixed campus is Hopewell Elementary, with a diversity index of 77.3/100.

 Dublin City school enrollment varies 32× across entities